k1moradi/MachineLearningSynapsePhysiology/Readme.md

 # A library to make deep learning or random forest models of synaptic physiology
 I designed this library as part of my Ph.D. project, which is based on TensorFlow and Scikit-Learn toolboxes.
 With approximately a thousand lines of Python code, it allows quick testing of the latest machine learning technologies to make a predictive model of synapses, and test the predictive power of models.
-The data.rar file is password protected right now, but I will remove the password protection after peer review process.

 ## Dependencies
 |module|tested version|